 Water is essential for living, humans, animals and plants all need water for survival.
-Unfortunately, it is the humans, who waste and pollute water, and we are responsible for the increasing scarcity of clean water.
+Unfortunately, it is the humans, who waste and pollute water.
+Ultimately, we are responsible for the increasing scarcity of clean water.
 It becomes the duty of the humans to come up with ways to reduce water pollution and wastage so that the entire ecology does not suffer.
 According to Dr Prem Jagyasi, all should practice Rainwater harvesting techniques and everyone should understand the necessity of water conservation for a greener future.